 Best known for being home to 7,000 islands in the Pacific Ocean, the Philippines is an archipelago in Southeast Asia.
 Ideal for those who worship the sun and love the feel of the sand between their toes, the Philippines will provide you with endless adventures and entertainment.

 While the country is known for its tropical climate, you’ll still find a touch of Asia with its vibrant green rice terraces.
 Other breathtaking sights include fiery volcanoes, secluded lagoons, and luscious mountains.
 Travelers can hop from island to island or explore the grand cities and excite their tongues with traditional Filipino dishes.

 Manila is the capital of the Philippines.
-The capital is on the island of Luzon, and it rests where the Pasig River meets Manila Bay.
-For the Philippines, Manila is important because it is the central hub for the country’s economy, politics, culture, and customs.
+The capital is on the island of Luzon and rests where the Pasig River meets Manila Bay.
+For the Philippines, Manila is important because it’s the central hub for the country’s economy, politics, culture, and customs.

 Similar to many other Asian capitals, the city has its fair share of dark history, though, through every struggle, the city has thrived to become a thriving megapolis.
 While modernity has dotted the city with skyscrapers, you can still step back from the chaos and enjoy the artisan markets, hidden bars, and indie music.